cybrilla/rta-docs/docs/api/api.md

 ---
 sidebar_position: 3
-sidebar_label: API
+sidebar_label: Transaction API
-title: API
+title: Transaction API
 ---

-# API

 POA endpoints, for `action` calls: `/search`, `/select`, `/init`, `/confirm`, `/status`, `/update`
 Your endpoints for `on_action` callbacks: `/on_search`, `/on_select`, `/on_init`, `/on_confirm`, `/on_status`, `/on_update`